A representation of Psyche, taken from the BPS logo

 1. Introduction

-The British Psychological Society (the "society"/ "we") aims to conduct its activities with honesty and integrity and we expect our Workers to maintain the same high standards.
+The British Psychological Society (the "society"/ "we") aims to conduct its activities with honesty and integrity and we expect all individuals to maintain the same high standards.

 2. The policy

-This policy will apply in cases where a Worker genuinely believes that one of the following set of circumstances is occurring, has occurred or may occur within the society and that it is in the public interest for the Worker to disclose it.
+This policy will apply in cases where an individual genuinely believes that one of the following set of circumstances is occurring, has occurred or may occur within the society and that it is in the public interest for the individual to disclose it.

 The matters which may be disclosed in this way ("whistleblowing concerns") fall into one or more of the six categories of wrongdoing set out below.